- This event has passed.

 - Paleomagnetism – Rocks contain their own compasses, and they don’t always point north.
 See how scientists use Earth’s magnetism to reconstruct how the continents have moved through time.

-- The Power of Water: How the Land Gets its Shape – Use wave tanks and other interactive models to explore water’s power in shaping our ever-changing environment.
+- The Power of Rivers: How the Land Gets its Shape – Use wave tanks and other interactive models to explore water’s power in shaping our ever-changing environment.

 - The Rock Cycle – Discover how rocks are continuously recycled on Earth into new rocks and learn about the different environments in which they form.